ImageMagick/ImageMagick/README.md

 #### News

-ImageMagick best practices **strongly** encourage you to configure a [security policy](https://imagemagick.org/script/security-policy.php) that suits your local environment.
+ImageMagick best practices **strongly** encourages you to configure a [security policy](https://imagemagick.org/script/security-policy.php) that suits your local environment.

 Now that ImageMagick version 7 is released, we continue to maintain the legacy release of ImageMagick, version 6, at https://legacy.imagemagick.org.
 Learn how ImageMagick version 7 differs from previous versions with our [porting guide](https://imagemagick.org/script/porting.php).